What's a Doctor of Osteopathic Medicine?

 - practice in fully accredited hospitals and medical centers

 - can order medical tests and perform procedures

 - must maintain a prescribed level of continuing medical education (CME) to remain credentialed and licensed

-You can find DOs through the American Osteopathic Association, or through local osteopathic hospitals and state osteopathic medical associations.
-And many MDs and DOs practice together as members of the same group.
+Or check with local osteopathic hospitals and state osteopathic medical associations.
+Also, many MDs and DOs practice together as members of the same group.